 – Changes in appetite, either decrease or increase the craving for food and consequent change in body weight.
 A significant body weight change would be a 5% change in weight in a month

-- Insomnia, the person wakes up during the night and have difficulty getting back to sleep, but may also have difficulty falling asleep or wakes up too early
+– Insomnia, the person wakes up during the night and has difficulty getting back to sleep, but may also have difficulty falling asleep or wakes up too early

 – Fatigue or loss of energy in absence of exercise or being subjected to an arduous mental effort.
 These people feel continually tired, even the smallest task is a great effort for them.
 This usually reduces the efficiency with which they perform activities requiring also more time than usual to complete them.
 Dressing, bathing or combing are simple tasks that become heavy duty.